 How to Set Up Diffusers Safely

-Position devices in elevated, open areas where pets can’t knock them over.
+Place position devices in high, open places where pets cannot knock them down.
 Avoid placing them near bedding or food bowls.
-Opt for ultrasonic models over heat-based ones—they disperse particles without altering chemical compositions.
+Choose ultrasonic models instead of heat-based ones- they do not change chemical compositions by dispersing particles.

 Limit diffusion sessions to 10-minute intervals.
 Research shows brief exposure maximizes benefits while minimizing risks.
-Always provide escape routes by keeping doors open during use.
+Escape routes should always be available through the opening of doors.

 Practice | Benefit | Risk Reduction |